LBDI – How to Participate

 To raise awareness about poverty and promote the Little Black Dress Initiative, we suggest the following:

-• Although we love social media, many participants have gotten just as much, if not more, fundraising traction by emailing their connections about the campaign.
+• Although we love social media, many participants have gotten just as much, if not more, fundraising traction by directly emailing their connections about the campaign and making a fundraising ask.

-• We suggest emailing your family, friends and contacts the Sunday before the campaign kicks off with your fundraising link, what the LBDI campaign is about, and why you decided to participate.
+• We suggest emailing your family, friends and contacts at a minimum the Sunday before the campaign kicks off with your fundraising link, what the LBDI campaign is about, and why you decided to participate.
 This makes it a little more personal.

-• Let your contacts know that they can follow your fundraising journey on social media (include links).
+• Let your contacts know that they can follow your fundraising journey on social media (include links to your preferred platform).

-• On the Thursday of the LBDI campaign, email your contacts again with your link, how much you’ve raised, and how much the JLC has raised.
-Since it is almost the conclusion of the campaign, we recommend including what you’ve learned or your experience with wearing the same outfit for a week to encourage donations.
+• On the Thursday of the LBDI campaign, email your contacts again with your link, and include how much you’ve raised and how much the JLC has raised.
+Since it is almost the conclusion of the campaign, we recommend including what you’ve learned from or your experience with wearing the same outfit for a week to encourage donations.

 • Social Media Posts

-• During the week, post on Facebook, Instagram, TikTok and Twitter using #JLC #LBDI.
-You can post a fact, a picture of you in your outfit or other ideas to bring awareness to the cause.
-We will post daily facts on the JLC Facebook and Instagram pages that you can share and repost.
+• During the week, post on your preferred social media platform – Facebook, Instagram, LinkedIn, TikTok, etc. using the hashtags #JLC #LBDI.
+You can post a fact, a picture of you in your outfit or other ideas you may have to bring awareness to the cause.
+We will post facts on the JLC Facebook and Instagram pages that you can share and repost.

 • The Sunday before the start of the campaign, consider posting a kick-off social post to the event and explain what LBDI is and why you are participating.